 Stress affects my ability to communicate and translate from autistic into non autistic — into neurotypical.
 What follows has played out so many times in my life — a silent response, an inability to get to words, or getting to the ‘wrong’ words, makes others doubt my abilities and question my professional experience.
 It’s like being in the same accident over and over, in slow motion, knowing exactly what the outcome will be, but being unable to stop it.
 Usually in this situation nothing is said, but I’m acutely aware that the person has, (metaphorically) crossed me off their contact list.

-Meltdown is an autistic response to overload — not to criticism.
+Meltdown and shutdown are an autistic response to overload — not to criticism.
 Criticism was the trigger not the cause of the meltdown.

 Using a poetic form enables me to write about the experience, and writing about it helps.
 Sympathy and understanding also help.
 Being advised to deal with things better —does not.
 Nor does pathologising a natural autistic reaction.
 Though “the incident”, opened up a place for dialogue, and moved understanding on.